Context API — Agentuity Documentation

 State Management:

-• state: Map for storing request-scoped data that persists throughout the handler execution.
+• state: In-memory scratch Map for the current handler execution.

 Example Usage: